-Proteins and mRNAs of IgM H- and L-chains excessively accumulated at the early cultivation stage are dramatically reduced in almost similar changing pattern in distinct ways of gene expressions of Pax5, Aiolos, EBF1 and OBF1 in individual clones of HDAC2(-/-) DT40 mutants through numerous generations during continuous cultivation
+Proteins and mRNAs of IgM H- and L-chains excessively accumulated at the early cultivation stage are dramatically reduced in almost similar changing pattern in distinct ways of gene expressions of Pax5, Aiolos, EBF1 and OBF1 in individual clones of HDAC2(-/-) DT40 mutants through numerous generations during continuous cultivation previously [57].

-To clarify the above-mentioned results in further detail and to eliminate effects of drug-resistant genes within targeting vectors, we newly generated HDAC2-deficient DT40 mutant cells HDAC2(-/-) (Fig. 9) [92, 96, 99], using two targeting vectors different from those used previously [57].
 By systematical analyses of six individual clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) of the 28 secondly generated HDAC2(-/-) mutant cells, we could obtain again following remarkable and noticeable results.
-As shown in Figures 10 and 11, in HDAC2(-/-) mutant cells, proteins and mRNAs of IgM H- and L-chains are dramatically and considerably accumulated at the early (E; \sim 3 to 7 days) cultivation stage, which was earlier than that adopted for initially generated HDAC2(-/-) mutant cells [92, 95], i.e., soon after the generation (birth).
-It is because HDAC2 as a supervisor mainly regulates gene expressions of these two immunoglobulin proteins through opposite controls of Pax5, Aiolos, EBF1, Ikaros, OBF1 and E2A gene expressions in wild-type DT40 cells (W) (Fig. 1-W) [64].
-These results obtained in HDAC2(-/-) mutant cells at the early stage of cultivation are schematically shown in Figure 1-E. The majority of IgM H- and L-chains artificially accumulated in HDAC2(-/-) mutant cells exist as a native soluble form capable of building a high molecular weight complex with each other within endoplasmic reticulum (Fig. 12) [64], since the HDAC2 mediated regulatory mechanisms do not function any longer and lacking of the mechanisms can be far superior to the capacity to secrete accumulated immunoglobulin proteins.
-In addition, HDAC2(-/-) mutant cells exist as a morphologically aggregative and distorted form at the early stage (Fig. 13), the reason for this is still unknown.
+As shown in Figures 10 and 11, in HDAC2(-/-) mutant cells, proteins and mRNAs of IgM Hand L-chains are dramatically and considerably accumulated at the early (E; ~3 to 7 days) cultivation stage, which was earlier than that adopted for initially generated HDAC2(-/-) mutant cells [92, 95], i.e., soon after the generation (birth).
+It is because HDAC2 as a supervisor mainly regulates gene expressions of these two immunoglobulin proteins through opposite controls of Pax5, Aiolos, EBF1, Ikaros, OBF1 and E2A gene expressions in wild-type DT40 cells (W) (Figure 1-W) [64].
+These results obtained in HDAC2(-/-) mutant cells at the early stage of cultivation are schematically shown in Figure 1-E. The majority of IgM H- and L-chains artificially accumulated in HDAC2(-/-) mutant cells exist as a native soluble form capable of building a high molecular weight complex with each other within endoplasmic reticulum (Figure 12) [64], since the HDAC2 mediated regulatory mechanisms do not function any longer and lacking of the mechanisms can be far superior to the capacity to secrete accumulated immunoglobulin proteins.
+In addition, HDAC2(-/-) mutant cells exist as a morphologically aggregative and distorted form at the early stage (Figure 13), the reason for this is still unknown.
 Anyhow, both the accumulation of the two immunoglobulin proteins and the aggregative form may be abnormal and/or uncomfortable (painful) environments for HDAC2(-/-) mutant cells.
-Surprisingly but as expected in part, in all of individual clones of HDAC2(-/-) mutants, the proteins and mRNAs of IgM H- and L-chains artificially accumulated at the early stage are gradually reduced through the middle (M; ~30 days) stage and at the later (L; ~60 days) stage reach almost the same levels as in DT40 cells (Figs. 10, 11 and 12).
-Agreed with these changes, the morphology of HDAC2(-/-) mutants also changes; i.e., the aggregative form at the early stage changes during cultivation and at the later stage becomes the dispersive form, which may be normal and/or comfortable (peaceful) for the mutants as for DT40 cells (Fig. 13).
-In addition to the above-mentioned findings, very recently, we first noticed following interesting and important facts on results which had been already obtained by immuno-electron microscopy of initially generated HDAC2(-/-) mutant cells [64, 92, 95].
-As described above, IgM H- and L-chains artificially and excessively synthesized caused by the HDAC2-deficiency are first accumulated within endoplasmic reticulum of HDAC2(-/-) mutant cells.
-In parallel and/or subsequently, most of these accumulated immunoglobulin proteins are gradually secreted to outside of mutant cells (i.e., into the cultivation media), however, a part of them is transported to the nuclear envelope but not inside of the nucleus and kept in the peri-nuclear space at the early and also later stages of cultivation.
-These findings will be discussed in detail later.
+Surprisingly but as expected in part, in all of individual clones of HDAC2(-/-) mutants, the proteins and mRNAs of IgM H- and L-chains artificially accumulated at the early stage are gradually reduced through the middle (M; ~30 days) stage and at the later (L; ~60 days) stage reach almost the same levels as in DT40 cells